 Yet, the German marque was teasingly tight-lipped about whether the R18 would ever actually see a production line.
 Certain signals however, strongly suggested otherwise.

-The R18 concept bike and its derivatives did the well trodden rounds – appearing various prominent bike shows including Concorso d’Eleganza and the CUSTOMBIKE Show.
+The R18 concept bike and its derivatives did the well-trodden rounds, appearing at various prominent bike shows including Concorso d'Eleganza and the CUSTOMBIKE Show.

 On each occasion the reception was one of only excitement and anticipation for the model.